nazmulidris/coordinator/README.md

 In Android, the child view that intercepts the touch event gets to consume them.
-This poses a problem for nested scrolling, since the child view that is nested underneath the parent needs to be able to not consume all of the touch events, but pass them to the parent as well.
+This poses a problem for nested scrolling, since the child view that is nested underneath the parent needs to be able to share some of the touch events w/ its parent and not consume all of them.
 This goes against the way that touch events are consumed by default.
 This is where [`NestedScrollingParent`](https://goo.gl/YpqYMf)and [`NestedScrollingChild`](https://goo.gl/PFxcpH) come into play.

-The main methods that come into play when attempting to detect when the user has flung the RecyclerView and it has reached either the top or bottom and can't scroll anymore.
-Scrolling occurs while the user is still touching the screen and moving the RecyclerView around.
+The main methods that come into play when attempting to detect when the user has flung the `RecyclerView` and it has reached either the top or bottom and can't scroll anymore.
+Scrolling occurs while the user is still touching the screen and moving the `RecyclerView` around.
 As soon as they lift their finger, the fling starts.
-This causes the RecyclerView to move up or down.
+This causes the `RecyclerView` to move up or down.
 At some point it hits the top / bottom edge and can't scroll anymore.
-At this point, we want to respond to this by either shaking or doing some other animation on the RecyclerView to let the user know that they've hit the edges of the RecyclerView.
+At this point, we want to respond to this by either shaking or doing some other animation on the `RecyclerView` to let the user know that they've hit the edges of the `RecyclerView`.

 ## 1. `onStartNestedScroll`
-As soon as the user scrolls the RV, this method is called.
+As soon as the user scrolls the `RecyclerView`, this method is called.
-This method gives our custom behavior the ability to snoop on the RV scrolling.
+This method gives our custom behavior the ability to snoop on the `RecyclerView` scrolling.
 We return `true` if the scrolling is occurring on the Y axis.
 Also, the `type` parameter is important since it lets us know whether this scrolling is happening with a user touching the screen (scroll) or not (fling).
 ```kotlin
 override fun onStartNestedScroll(coordinatorLayout: CoordinatorLayout,
                                  child: FrameLayout,